kaltura/playkit-android-youbora/README.md

     }
 ```

-From this point the plugin will be funciional (make sure your account code was set properly)
+From this point, the plugin will be functional (make sure your account code was set properly).

 The plugin will send data for a single media playback.